APMG/mpr-alexa-base/README.md

 ```

 ## Deployment
-Then run `yarn run deploy` to generate a .zip file that is ready to be uploaded to Lambda.
+Then run `yarn run deploy` to generate a file called `alexa-bundle.zip` that is ready to be uploaded to Lambda.

 You should be able to drop the `intents.json` file from the skeleton code right into the code editor on the interaction model builder.
+Click "Build Model" then "Save Model"